webdevian/adonis-pug/readme.md

 ## Basic Usage

 Let’s start with the basic example of saying `Hello world` by rendering a pug template.
-All of the views are stored inside resources/views directory and ends with .pug extension.
+All of the views are stored inside `resources/views` directory and end with `.pug` extension.

 Create a pug template at `resources/views/hello.pug`.
 You can use an adonis/ace command to create the view.